cboujoukos/CostFree/NOTES.md

 -- Bootstrap col's are not defaulting to equal height..
 WHY?!

 CONTEXT: ACTIVITY SHOW PAGE
--- New review button shifts outside of container in smaller viewports
+XXXX-- New review button shifts outside of container in smaller viewports